Tag: social comparison

 • The countries you have visited

-• The art exhibitions you have attended
+• The exhibitions you have attended

-• The lifestyle activities you practice
+• The hobbies you pursue

 • The stories you can tell